 Color tips for home staging

 Humans are extremely responsive to color.
 We have direct physical and psychological responses to color, so when you’re staging a home, you need to understand these principles.
-There are plenty of books on this topic and we could go into great detail here, but I want to give you the most important points that will be useful to you in your everyday home staging projects.
+There are plenty of books on the topics of color psychology and using color in decorating, and we could go into great detail here, but I want to give you the most important home staging tips about color that will be useful to you in your everyday staging projects.

 Generally speaking, warm colors (pink, red, orange, yellow, and yellow-green) are associated with energy, excitement, activity, and sometimes happiness and love.
 These colors can convey a physical sense of warmth.

 Cool colors (blue, blue-green, blue-violet, gray) are associated with water, snow, and sky.
 These colors can convey a cooling sensation.
 Cool colors are calming, soothing, and restful.

 There are variances within each hue such as cooler oranges and warmer blues, but the primary hues will fall into the category of warm or cool.
 Greens and violets can definitely vary quite a bit in terms of being warmer or cooler.
 Grays can be quite warm but generally they are classified as cool.
 Brown and beige shades fall into the warm category.